Why you should book informational interviews

-Want to learn more about a potential industry or position within your chosen field?
+Interested in learning more about a particular industry or a position within your chosen field?
 Consider setting up informational interviews.

-You can set up these meetings to learn more about a potential career while you’re connected to industry insiders at your internship, before or after you graduate, or even years into an existing career if you want to change fields.
+You can set up meetings like this in order to learn more about a potential career at any point: during an internship (including a virtual internship), before or after you graduate, or even years into an existing career if you want to change fields.

 Understand the benefits of informational interviews